 Editing and Auditing Candidate Sources

-If a candidate applies to 3 different jobs at your company, JobScore preserves the source from when they were first added to JobScore.
+If a candidate applies to 3 different jobs at your company, JobScore preserves the source from when they were first added.
 You may talk to a candidate many times over many years, but there's only one way you first came in contact with someone and that's what the candidate source is designed to represent.